Subpixel rendering: FreeType

 FreeType, the library used by most current software on the X Window System, contains two open source implementations.
-The original implementation uses the ClearType antialiasing filters and it carries the following notice: "The colour filtering algorithm of Microsoft's ClearType technology for subpixel rendering is covered by patents; for this reason the corresponding code in FreeType is disabled by default.
+The original implementation uses the ClearType antialiasing filters and carries the following notice: "The colour filtering algorithm of Microsoft's ClearType technology for subpixel rendering is covered by patents; for this reason the corresponding code in FreeType is disabled by default.
 Note that subpixel rendering per se is prior art; using a different colour filter thus easily circumvents Microsoft's patent claims."

 FreeType offers a variety of color filters.
 Since version 2.6.2, the default filter is light, a filter that is both normalized (value sums up to 1) and color-balanced (eliminate color fringes at the cost of resolution).

 Since version 2.8.1, a second implementation exists, called Harmony, that "offers high quality LCD-optimized output without resorting to ClearType techniques of resolution tripling and filtering".
 This is the method enabled by default.
 When using this method, "each color channel is generated separately after shifting the glyph outline, capitalizing on the fact that the color grids on LCD panels are shifted by a third of a pixel.
 This output is indistinguishable from ClearType with a light 3-tap filter."
 Since the Harmony method does not require additional filtering, it is not covered by the ClearType patents.

-SubLCD

-SubLCD is another open source subpixel rendering method that claims it does not infringe existing patents, and promises to remain unpatented.
-It uses a "2-pixel" subpixel rendering, where G is one subpixel, and the R and B of two adjacent pixels are combined into a "purple subpixel", to avoid the Microsoft patent.
-This also has the claimed advantage of a more equal perceived brightness of the two subpixels, somewhat easier power-of-2 math, and a sharper filter.
-However it only produces 2/3 the resulting resolution.

-David Turner was however skeptical of SubLCD's author's claims: "Unfortunately, I, as the FreeType author, do not share his enthusiasm.
-The reason is precisely the very vague patent claims [by Microsoft] described previously.
-To me, there is a non-negligible (even if small) chance, that these claims also cover the SubLCD technique.
-The situation would probably be different if we could invalidate the broader patent claims, but this is not the case currently."

 CoolType

-Adobe built their own subpixel renderer called CoolType, so they could display documents the same way across various operating systems: Windows, MacOS, Linux etc. When it was launched around the year 2001, CoolType supported a wider range of fonts than Microsoft's ClearType, which was then limited to TrueType fonts, whereas Adobe's CoolType also supported PostScript fonts (and their OpenType equivalent as well).
+Adobe created their own subpixel renderer called CoolType, allowing them to display documents the same way across various operating systems: Windows, MacOS, Linux etc. When it was launched around the year 2001, CoolType supported a wider range of fonts than Microsoft's ClearType, which at the time was limited to TrueType fonts, whereas Adobe's CoolType also supported PostScript fonts (and their OpenType equivalent as well).